Audits and Annual Returns

 At Parish Council Meetings

 At a normal Parish Council meeting, the Parish Councillors approve all payments to be made.
 These payments and the amounts requested are shown on the agenda under the relevant agenda item.
 They also receive and approve bank reconciliations and also approve budget monitoring each quarter.

 An Internal Auditor is appointed each year to review the accounts and all aspects of internal control.
 The internal auditor is an independent and competent person appointed by the Parish Council and cannot be involved in any business with the Council.
-The internal auditor must report back to the Council and sign a report on the Annual Return to confirm that the council’s system of control is competent and operating successfully.
+The internal auditor must report back to the Council and sign a report on the Annual Governance and Accountability Review (AGAR) to confirm that the council’s system of control is competent and operating successfully.